TLRKiliann/weathercheck/README.md

 # weathercheck
-a program to record temperatures and display them in a graph
+a program to record temperatures and display them in a matplotlib graph.